Reserve a Room

 S.Y.
 Agnon House

-This is the two-storey house where Nobel prize-winning author S.Y.
+This is the two-story house where Nobel prize-winning author S.Y.
 Agnon resided.

-On the ground floor, the living room has been preserved.
+On the ground floor, the author's living room has been preserved.

 Its character teaches us about the modesty and simplicity that typified Agnon’s family life.
 The other rooms in the house feature exhibits of photographs, paintings, and other items.

 Agnon’s study, with its extensive and unique library containing thousands of books, is on the second floor.
-Various items that belonged to Agnon are also exhibited here, including the typewriter on which his wife Esther typed his stories from his handwriting.
+Various items that belonged to Agnon are also exhibited here, including the typewriter on which his wife Esther typed his stories from his handwritten manuscripts.

 The room beside the library contains, among other things, Agnon’s Nobel Prize and Israel Prize certificates.
-Study days, lectures, and workshops are held in the reading room, and tours in Jerusalem on the theme of Agnon and his works are organized.
+Seminaries, lectures, and workshops are held in the reading room, and tours in Jerusalem on the theme of Agnon and his works are organized.